ravi-gajera27/internship_entrance_project/README.md

-# internship_entrance_project is based on MERN stack development
+# internship_entrance_project is built in MERN stack